 Below is the distance and estimated travel time between Monterey and the three largest international airports in the region.

-Flying into the small regional Monterey Peninsula Airport offers fewer hassles since this airport is only about 15 minutes from Monterey CA. However, flying into this airport might cost you a little more up front.
+Flying into the small regional Monterey Regional Airport offers fewer hassles since this airport is only about 15 minutes from Monterey CA. However, flying into this airport might cost you a little more up front.

 The following airlines service Monterey Regional Airport.

 Before you book your flight, I recommend checking out these details on getting to Monterey from each airport.
 This will help you understand what your overall cost might be to fly into each one.
 At times, your flight might be a little less, but the Monterey transportation might cost a little more.

 In addition to arriving directly from the airport, many people choose to visit the area on a day trip from San Francisco.
 You have two options: go on your own or with a group.